 - Potential Revenue: the amount of revenue you would earn if all your units were rented at the standard rate

-- Rent: the amount of revenue you are billing for your occupied units
+- Rent: the amount of revenue you are billing for your occupied units.
+This should match the total Rent column on the Rent Roll.

 - Economic Occupancy: rent divided by the total potential rent